Convoy PQ 8: Harmatris

-Harmatris had reached Murmansk but the crew found that it was not really equipped to handle the number of ships or the quantity of cargo to be unloaded.
+Harmatris had reached Murmansk but the crew found that it was ill-equipped to handle the number of ships or the quantity of cargo to be unloaded.
 The two tankers passed highly volatile aviation spirit straight into railway tankers on the jetty, risky in itself and worse during the frequent Luftwaffe air raids on the port.
 (After Stalingrad Murmansk was the most bombed city of the Soviet Union).
 Discharge facilities were lacking, despite the development of the port since the First World War.
 Work began as soon as Harmatris berthed to get the ice out of the steam pipes, which took three days.
 With steam up, the cargo could be unloaded, which took until 4 February, most of the cargo being undamaged.
 Two of the fifteen lorries in No. 1 hold were write-offs and 750 LT of sugar was lost.
-On 5 February the ship was ordered to quay 6 to await dry-docking.
-The ship had a severe list to starboard and there was little steam to get the ice and snow off the deck as only sufficient steam pipes to unload had been cleared.
-To make matters worse, a fire began in the stoke-hold ashes, which heated the bulkhead of the cadets' room to red hot and caused their wardrobe to burn along with the cadets' clothes, two hours' work being needed to put out the fire.
+On 5 February the ship was ordered to quay 6, to await dry-docking.
+The ship had a severe list to starboard but there was little steam to get the ice and snow off the deck, because only sufficient steam pipes to unload had been cleared.
+To make matters worse, a fire began in the stokehold ashes, which heated the bulkhead of the cadets' room to red hot and caused their wardrobe to burn along with the cadets' clothes, two hours' work being needed to put out the fire.
 Harmatris went into dry-dock on 10 February, down 21 ft at the head and up 11 ft at the stern.